-Students are now back on campus, but teaching has evolved.
-Courses are now taught as a balanced blend of face-to-face and online content, with more than 7,000 activities being delivered online this autumn term.
+Since the pandemic, teaching at Reading has evolved.
+Students are now taught as a balanced blend of face-to-face and online content, with more than 7,000 activities being delivered online each term.

-So whether accessing library resources, attending seminars or submitting coursework – student life is heavily reliant on access to a laptop and the internet.
+So whether accessing library resources, attending seminars, submitting coursework or taking exams – student life is heavily reliant on access to a laptop and the internet.

 This greater dependence on technology presents a very real struggle for those without their own laptop or a reliable broadband connection.